noarche/PhotoTool-GUI/README.md

 v1.1 - Added button to convert images to .jpg .png .webp

-webp Converter.py - Converts dir of jpg to webp.
+webp2jpg.py - Converts dir of jpg to webp.
 Resize by %.
 Compression by %.

 # About